Capobuf/traefik-compose/README.md

 After that, we need to install Traefik for manage all request to our server, this is for analyze, protect and secure our container (i.e. for avoid external attack, manage out-of-law request and more...)

-### Understanting Docker Socket ###

-First of all, we need to clarify the role of Docker (and Unix) socket.

-Sometimes we need to speak directly with Docker Daemon, for manage and run some operation with it.

-/var/run/docker.sock file that's the aswer for doing this.

-With this path we can communicate from a Daemon in a Container with docker daemon.

-An Example?
-Portainer.

-### Understanding Difference btw Dockerfile and Docker-compose.yml ###

-In Dockerfile we can write all our settings and parameters, from an **image**, for build another **image**, **not a container**.

-In Docker-compose.yaml we can write all settings and parameters for building a **container**, from an image.

-Usually, the docker-compose.yaml it's pretty useful for building a Service, that's something like a Stack of Container, wich is linked togheter, without too munch work.

-But it's same useful for understanding better all the components we using and debug better in case of failure.

-### Understanding Difference btw Docker Start, UP and Build ###

-`docker-compose up` it's the best choice.
-Start/Restart all service and stuff in docker-compose.yaml

-`docker build` essentially, telling docker to create an image from our dockerfile.

-`docker run` essentially telling docker to create a container with the image we specified, with all mod in dockerfile, even it come from DockerHub.

-PS: It's a very Quick&Simple explanation, even some command here appear similar, each one have a specific flag and field of use.

 ### Install & Configure Portainer ###